-Comcast Extends Internet Essentials, Its High-Speed Internet Adoption Program, To Low-Income Senior Citizens In Boston
+Comcast Extends Internet Essentials to Low-Income Senior Citizens In Boston

 Comcast donates $100,000 to Boston’s Tech Goes Home for digital literacy training for seniors.